qrohlf/qrohlf.github.io/_drafts/5-best-jekyll-designs.md

 ---
-title: 5 examples of great minimal Jekyll blog designs
+title: 5 Examples of Great Minimal Jekyll Blog Designs
 summary: Inspiration and ideas from a few of my favorite hacker blogs
 layout: post
 ---